joetm/Project-Portfolio/README.md

 Technologies used:
 *   Standards: HTML5, CSS3
-*   Components: React, Material-UI, Babel
+*   Components: React, Redux, Material-UI, Vite

 The projects are stored in data/projects.json.
 A sample file (data/projects.json.sample) is included.